HVAC contractors in

 Permit Requirements

 South Portland requires mechanical permits for HVAC installations, replacements, and major repairs.
 Permit fees range $50-200 based on project scope.
-Submit plans for systems over 5 tons capacity.
+Must submit equipment specifications and system designs for approval.

 Inspection Schedule